openpatata/openpatata-scrapers/README.md

 ## License

-*openpatata-scapers* is licensed under the AGPLv3.
+*openpatata-scrapers* is licensed under the AGPLv3.
 This means that the software can be modified and reused on the following provisions: (a) attribution is maintained; and (b) derived works are made publicly available under the same conditions.

-*openpatata-scapers* belongs to the commons.
+*openpatata-scrapers* belongs to the commons.